Mobilizing to Transform Communities for Our Children

 The National Black Child Development Institute’s Annual Conference presenters and participants are at the core of the convening’s success.
-We are excited about your interest in contributing to our strengths-based, action-oriented solutions to help participants achieve identified outcomes and to foster change within their local communities.
+We invite you to contribute to our strengths-based, action-oriented solutions to help participants achieve identified outcomes and to foster change within their local communities.

-Please review the information and guidelines below before submitting your proposal online at www.nbcdi.org/events.
+Please review the information and guidelines below before submitting your proposal.

 Know Your Audience

-For 48 years, NBCDI’s Annual Conference has brought together thousands of early childhood educators, K-12 teachers, administrators, social workers, health professionals, elected officials, researchers, and representatives from colleges and universities, community and faith-based organizations, business and government entities who share our mission and are working to improve and advance the quality of life for Black children and families through education and advocacy.
+For 49 years, NBCDI’s Annual Conference has brought together thousands of early childhood educators, K-12 teachers, administrators, social workers, health professionals, elected officials, researchers, and representatives from universities, community and faith-based organizations, business and government who share our mission and are working to improve and advance the quality of life for Black children and families through education and advocacy.

-Last year, NBCDI’s Annual Conference offered nearly 100 workshops reaching approximately 1,000 conferees in-person.
+Last year, NBCDI’s Annual Conference offered nearly 100 workshops reaching nearly 1,000 conferees.

 Prepare Your Submission